TLop503/TLop503/README.md

 ### Hi there 👋
 ### LHS 2022 --> OSU 2026
 ### Senior Programmer for AEMBOT FRC 6443 / FTC 11591
+### I mostly work in Java but am looking to branch out

 <!--